riastradh/daence/go/README.md

 the [`AEAD`](https://pkg.go.dev/crypto/cipher?tab=doc#AEAD) interface
 from [`crypto/cipher`](https://pkg.go.dev/crypto/cipher).

+- **WARNING: Daence is a work in progress.
+The definition and API may change.
+There may be bugs or mistakes in the security analysis.**

 To try it out, run `go test ./...`.
 For experiments you can import `mumble.net/~campbell/daence.git/go/salsa20daence` or `mumble.net/~campbell/daence.git/go/chachadaence`, but **WARNING: these